OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/dynamic-form-widgets.rst.txt

 ********************

 If we don't support what you need for your application to be dynamic, then you can add your own ``form.js`` in the root of the project.
-It is free form javascript, so most anything is allowed. `jQuery`_ is available to interact with elements.
+It is free form JavaScript, so most anything is allowed. `jQuery`_ is available to interact with elements.